khoi-nguyen/notes/README.md

 To build the file you are working on, press `F9`.

+### For advanced users who don't want to use Atom

+Run `$ docker run -v $(pwd):/teaching bknguyen/teaching all` from the project's directory to build everything.

 ## Additional steps if you want to contribute

 - Create a [Github](https://github.com) account